A Charitable Evening Benefiting the National MS Society

 Multiple sclerosis affects nearly one million Americans.
 Most are diagnosed between 20 and 50, in the middle of building their lives.
 It is unpredictable, often disabling, and without a cure.
 The National MS Society funds the research and programs that help people live better today while working toward a world free of MS tomorrow.

-Every ticket to the Manhattan Solstice Gala goes directly toward that work.
-Join us for an elegant evening — open bar, hors d'oeuvres, and good company — with a specific purpose: to move the needle on one of medicine's most complex and underfunded challenges.
+Every ticket to the Manhattan Solstice Gala goes directly toward that work — an elegant evening of open bar, bar snacks, and good company, with a specific purpose: to move the needle on one of medicine's most complex and underfunded challenges.

 Donations made here support the event directly and are not tax-deductible.
 To make a tax-deductible contribution to the National MS Society, visit our team page: nationalmssociety.org ↗